 The Board held four scheduled meetings.
 A table of Board and Committee meeting attendance is set out below.
 Comprehensive Board and Committee papers, comprising an agenda and formal reports and briefing papers are sent to Directors in advance of each meeting.
 Each meeting includes a wide-ranging report from the Chief Executive, a report on the Nasdaq Dubai’s financial performance and reports from the committee chairmen.

-During the year the Board considered the following matters: the review and approval of year 2017 results, review of the Board, Audit and Risk Management Committee Charters, Personal Trading policy for Board members, AML Policy, Risk Policy, Risk Management Framework, amendments to transaction limits and signing authority matrix and Budget 2019.
+During the year the Board considered the following matters: the review and approval of year 2018 results, amendments to Articles of Association, Anti Money Laundering Policy and Employee Policy, and Budget 2020.
 When Directors have not been able to attend meetings due to conflicts in their schedule, they received the relevant meeting papers.

 Board Committees play an important role in the governance process and assist the Board in discharging its duties.